sdray/sources-sdray.github.io/content/publication/tall-2006/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2020-11-04T14:24:10.116586Z'
+publishDate: '2022-09-27T12:50:51.843394Z'
 publication_types:
 - '2'
-abstract: The gut contents of a guild of invertebrate grazers inhabiting the moss Fontinalis and feeding on epiphytic diatoms in a small Que´ bec stream were analyzed to characterize resource partitioning and food selection.
+abstract: The gut contents of a guild of invertebrate grazers inhabiting the moss Fontinalis and feeding on epiphytic diatoms in a small Que´bec stream were analyzed to characterize resource partitioning and food selection.
 A multivariate approach (RLQ analysis coupled with a revised version of 4th-corner analysis) identified distinct diet patterns among co-occurring grazers.
 These patterns were mainly explained